federgraph/RiggVar-RG38/doc/RotaForm1.md

 It just means that the built in quick sort code is used to sort display items.
 Sorting the drawing elements is slow compared to not sorting them.

-Using quick sort with a special comparer is the more general variation of how the elements get sorted.
+Using quick sort with a special comparer is the more general variation of how the elements can be sorted.
-I needed a button for this when testing.
-Eventually I guess we will probably keep only one button, Super Display or Super Quick.
+It was or is not easy to get right and at one time I though it is not possible.
+So I tried to do it manually, before I found another bug and now it appears as if the sorting via quick sort seems to be working.
+This needs to monitored and checked again.

 I have done extra test projects to be able to test out the display list approach.
 I recognize that it will be difficult to do proper testing within this project.

+I needed a button for this when testing.
+Eventually I guess we will keep only one button, Super Display or Super Quick.

 ### End of Super